Planes: Fire & Rescue poster

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Dusty makes the active choice to become a firefighter and travels to Piston Peak Air Attack base for training, leaving his old life behind., moving from reaction to action.

 The Collapse moment at 62 minutes (75% through) represents the emotional nadir.
 Here, The lodge catches fire with guests trapped inside.
 Blade Ranger is injured trying to save Dusty, who froze up.
-Dusty blames himself for the disaster and quits, believing he's not cut out to be a firefighter., reveals the protagonist at their lowest point.
+Dusty blames himself for the disaster and quits, believing he's not cut out to be a firefighter., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 80% of the runtime.
 Dusty learns that his friends and town are in danger from a new fire.
 He discovers Blade's past as a TV star who became a real hero.
 Dusty realizes heroism isn't about being perfect, but about showing up when needed., demonstrating the transformation achieved throughout the journey.